SweeRoty/datasciencecoursera/CodeBook.md

 1. The tidy data set has 180 rows and 68 columns.

-2. The first column is named subject, referring to the subject who was performing the activity.
+2. The first column is named "subject", referring to the subject who was performing the activity.
 The subject information is obtained from the subject_train and subject_test text files in the training and test directories.
 Then cbind function is used to add the subject information to the tidy data set.

-3. The second column is named activity_name, referring to what kind of activities this particular subject was performing.
+3. The second column is named "activity_name", referring to what kind of activities this particular subject was performing.
 The activity name mapping information is recorded in the activity_labels text file.
 The following code is used to perform the mapping.
 <pre><code>y &lt;- read.table(y.name)              # Read the training or test labels from the y_train or y_test file.
     y$V1 &lt;- as.factor(y$V1)              # Change the type of the labels to factor. levels(y$V1) &lt;- activity.labels$V2   # Reset the levels of the labels using their activity names.